 How to Find a Music Therapist

-There are many ways you can find a therapist–try reaching out to your primary care doctor, searching an online directory, or asking specific organizations (such as the Alzheimer’s Association) for recommendations.
+There are various ways to go about finding a therapist–try reaching out to your primary care doctor, searching an online directory, or asking specific organizations (such as the Alzheimer’s Association) for recommendations.
 When you choose a therapist, you will want to look for someone who is a Music Therapist-Board Certified (MT-BC).
 You can also search on the American Music Therapy Association or the Certification Board for Music Therapists directory to locate a provider.

 Music therapists are often employed in settings such as: